Code-Institute-Submissions/MartinaP87-Home-Expenses-Tracker_SepResub/README.md

 Reducing the number of worksheets fixed the problem.

 When calculating the monthly bill totals, if there was an empty cell in the column, the program would have raised an int() error since "" can't be converted into an integer.
-Fill up all cells with 0 values temporary fixed the error.
+Fill up all cells with 0 values temporarily fixed the error.
 Adding a ternary operator in the function to convert to 0 all empty strings fixed the problem.

 ## Deployment: